• This field is for validation purposes and should be left unchanged.

 Which Virginia Agencies Are Involved in the Collection Process?

 Many agencies help with tax administration in Virginia.
 The tax collector’s office manages the collection of property taxes.
 The Department of Motor Vehicles also gets involved, especially when taxes are tied to vehicle registrations.
-The treasurer’s office deals with late payments and makes sure people pay on time.
+The treasurer’s office deals with late payments and ensures people pay on time.
 These agencies work together to keep the process smooth and ensure everyone is responsible.

 How Do Local Governments Use Collected Property Taxes?